 What are friends for?
 Learning how to ski at Nakiska

 Sometimes it takes a little nudge to get into skiing.
-For Ethel Telavera, all she needed was a friend's encouragement and a ski lesson at Nakiska, just one hour from Calgary, and she was hooked!
-Nakiska Ski Area is open to April 28.
+For Ethel Telavera, all she needed was a friend's encouragement and a ski lesson at Nakiska Ski Area, just one hour from Calgary, and she was hooked!

 It took a few conversations during their children’s weekly playdates before Mariana Fonseca convinced her friend Ethel Telavera to try skiing.